breadplop/brenda-hugo/content/projects/self-updating-marketing-dashboard-google-spreadsheets.md

 # Creating the Automated Dashboard

 ## Requirements
 Let's work backwords.
-First we identify what we want to track, and then we find out how we can get the data to track these numbers.
+First we have to identify what we want to track, and then we find out how we can get the data to track these numbers.

 | Purpose        | Metrics           | Source of Data      |
 | ------------- | :----------- | -------- |